Proof of the cosmic no-hair conjecture in the T^3-Gowdy symmetric Einstein-Vlasov setting: Introduction

 \subsection{Outline}

 Finally, let us give an outline of the paper.
-In Section~\ref{section:syeq}, we write down the equations in the case that the metric takes the form (\ref{eq:metric}).
+In Section~\ref{section:syeq}, we write down the equations in the case that the metric takes the form (\ref{eq:metric}) (though the reader interested in a derivation is referred to Appendix~\ref{section:derofequations}).
 In Section~\ref{section:prel}, we then collect the conclusions which are not dependent on the particular type of matter model (as long as it satisfies the dominant energy condition and the non-negative pressure condition).
 The section ends with conclusions concerning the causal structure of $\tn{3}$-Gowdy symmetric spacetimes.
 Turning to the more detailed conclusions, we specialise to the case of Vlasov matter.
 The natural first step is to derive light cone estimates; i.e., to consider the behaviour along characteristics.
 This is the subject of Section~\ref{section:lces}.
 As opposed to the vacuum case, we need to control the characteristics associated with the Vlasov equation at the same time as the first derivatives of the metric components.
 Fortunately, the $e_{2}$- and $e_{3}$-components of the momentum are controlled automatically due to the symmetry.
 However, an argument is required in the case of the $e_{1}$-component.
 In order to obtain control of higher order derivatives, we need to take derivatives of the characteristic system (associated with the Vlasov equation; i.e. with the geodesic flow).
 Naively, this should require control of second order derivatives of the metric functions, something we do not have.
 Nevertheless, by an appropriate choice of variables, controlling first order derivatives turns out to be sufficient.
 It is of interest to note that a similar choice was already suggested in \cite[Lemma~3, p.~363]{andreasson}; cf. also \cite[Lemma~3, p.~257]{arw}.
 However, in the present setting, it is not sufficient to derive a system involving only first order derivatives of the metric functions.
 We also need to be able to use the system to derive the desired type of asymptotics for the derivatives of the characteristic system.
 It turns out to be possible to do this, and we write down the required arguments in Section~\ref{section:charsys}.
 After we have obtained this conclusion, it turns out to be possible to proceed inductively in order to derive higher order estimates for the characteristic system and the metric components.
 The required arguments are written down in Sections~\ref{section:holce} and \ref{section:hodecs}.
 In order to obtain the desired conclusions concerning the distribution function, it turns out to be convenient to consider $L^{2}$-based energies.
 This subject is treated in Section~\ref{section:eedf}.
 Finally, in Section~\ref{section:stab}, we prove the main theorems of the paper.
+As an appendix to the paper, we include a derivation of Einstein's equations as well as of the Vlasov equation; cf. Appendix~\ref{section:derofequations}.
+We also provide a summary of the most important notation in Appendix~\ref{section:notation}.